-Students who have had a chest x-ray for tuberculosis screening should not have another chest x-ray to screen for TB unless symptoms of TB are present.
+Students who have had a chest x-ray for tuberculosis screening should not have another chest x-ray to screen for Tb unless symptoms of Tb are present.
 Symptoms of tuberculosis may include cough, chest pain with breathing, chills, unexplained weight loss, fatigue, night sweats or coughing up blood.
-A yearly review of symptoms and assessment by a health care provider will be required for those with past positive TB screening.
-A copy of this exam signed by a healthcare provider will be required yearly instead of other types of tuberculosis screening.
+A yearly review of symptoms and assessment by a health care provider will be required for those with past positive Tb screening.
+A copy of this exam signed by a health care provider will be required yearly instead of other types of tuberculosis screening.

-Procedure for TST screening - Two Step
+Procedure for TST screening:

-Step One

-- 1. An intradermal injection in the forearm with 0.1ml of purified protein derivative (PPD) derivative resulting in a 6 mm bleb is required for accurate screening. - 2.
+- A. Two Step (Please use the tuberculosis form included in this packet on page 13.)
+Step One of Two Step - 1.
+An intradermal injection in the forearm with 0.1ml of purified protein derivative (PPD) derivative resulting in a 6 mm bleb is required for accurate screening. - 2.
 Any induration (raised area, not redness) must be measured in millimeters within 48-72 hours.
 Results outside this time frame are invalid and the TST must be repeated.
 The time, date and signature of individual administering the test and interpreting the results, must be also be recorded.
 Acceptable results are measured in millimeters with a negative test recorded as 0 mm.
 Tuberculosis screening results will not be accepted if not recorded correctly.
 The student will need to be rescreened.
 Documented results of negative or positive are unacceptable.
-Please use the tuberculosis form included in your packet.
 Results must be interpreted considering the risk factors of the individual for tuberculosis.
 (World Health Organization)